-The survey effort in 2012 was interrupted by Hurricane Sandy, thus very little field ground truthing was conducted (Tiner et al., 2013).
+The survey effort in 2012 was interrupted by Hurricane Sandy, thus no field ground-truthing was conducted (Tiner et al., 2013).
+This raises some questions of comparability when conducting a change analysis with the 2017 mapping since it was intensively field-verified with GPS and underwater video (884 survey points).
 As a result, we thoroughly reviewed these data by comparing the delineations in 2012 and the historical (2002, 2006, and 2009) GPS and video points in order to verify, assess, and standardize these delineations to the 2017 delineations and database.
 Luckily, many (but not all) of the delineations from 2012 intersected with GPS and video surveys from previous years.
 Further, we removed map units from the 2012 dataset which were not comparable to our map unit classifications.
 These map units consisted of delineations of generic "SAV" which were not field-verified.
 Additionally, we adjusted our study area to correspond to the official Long Island Sound Study area of interest (Figure 1).
 Thus, eelgrass beds in Little Narragansett Bay R.I. and south of Orient Point, N.Y. were not included in our analysis.
 However, we have included the change analysis for Little Narragansett Bay as an appendix (Appendix A).
-As a result of the study area modification, we calculated a total of 1,898 acres of eelgrass in 2012 (Long Island Sound waters) which is a lower number than previously recorded by Tiner et al. (2013) when Rhode Island waters were also included.
-All acres as reported from earlier surveys are included along with the results from the current survey (Table 1).
+As a result of the study area modification, we calculated a total of 1,893.3 acres of eelgrass in 2012 which is a lower number than previously recorded by Tiner et al. (2013) (Table 1).

 In order to quantitatively assess changes of eelgrass extent between 2012 and 2017, we intersected the two polygon data layers to create one polygon layer using the 'union' command in ArcGIS.
 Database queries were then conducted to code all polygons within the resultant data layer with the following: eelgrass present in both years; eelgrass present in 2012 but not in 2017; and eelgrass not present in 2012 but present in 2017 (Table 2).
-Most polygons were coded as eelgrass present in 2012 but not present in 2017 (Table 2).
-We then sorted the dataset based on the largest polygons that were not eelgrass in either year.
-Using the orthophotography and the GPS video observations (points) from 2012, we systematically assessed and analyzed each polygon (>= 3 acres) to verify whether a change of eelgrass presence and extent had occurred between the two years.
+Most polygons were coded as eelgrass present in 2012 and in 2017 (Table 2).
+We then sorted the dataset based on the largest polygons that were areas of change.
+Due to time constraints, we only assessed polygons that were ≥ 3 acres (Table 3.)
+Using the orthophotography from 2012 and the GPS video observations (points) from previous years (2002, 2006 and 2009), we systematically assessed and analyzed each polygon (≥ 3 acres) to verify whether a change of eelgrass presence and extent had occurred between 2012 and 2017.
 For example, if an eelgrass signature and a GPS point verifying eelgrass presence was identified in 2012, and that same area had no eelgrass signature and a GPS video observation indicating no eelgrass presence in 2017, then those areas were coded as "Probably Loss".
 The reverse is true for areas coded as "Probably Gain" (Figure 5).
-Due to time constraints, we were unable to assess the 2009 aerial photography, thus all of our comparisons are from the 2012 survey.

 Further, if we account for areas that were "Probably Gain" (103 acres in 2017) then we calculate an overall net loss of 102 acres (8.8%) in the Long Island Sound study area (Table 3).
 However, almost half of the area of change between 2012 and 2017 (47%) was coded as "Uncertain" (Table 3).
 An example of "Uncertain" polygons include areas where the bottom is not viewable in one or both years due to depth, solar glint, waves, shadows, poor water quality, or other imperfections in the aerial photography.
-However, there is usually some justification for the existence of the polygon in the dataset such as eelgrass nearby or eelgrass presence in a previous years' survey.
-In addition, some of these polygons include areas that had a photo signature identified as possible eelgrass but there was no GPS point in 2012.
-In 2017 we collected GPS video observations in the area identifying the photo signature as probably rocks or macro algae.
-These polygons were coded as "Uncertain" because there is a chance that eelgrass occurred in some other part of the polygon.
-And since we did not analyze other aerial photography from previous years there may be some unknown evidence that eelgrass existed in the area during an earlier survey (2002, 2006, or 2009 e.g.).
+However, we found that there is usually some justification for the existence of the polygon in the 2012 dataset such as eelgrass presence in a previous years' survey.